neerajakulkarni/spendr/README.md

-# Spendr — Smart Financial Coach (Hackathon MVP)
+# Spendr — Smart Financial Coach

 Spendr is a **financial coaching web-app** built to help users understand their money and take action.
 It combines simple explainable math, interactive simulations, and AI into a clean desktop web experience.

-This project was created as a **hackathon MVP** — lightweight, fast to demo, and easy to extend.
+This project is lightweight, fast to demo, and easy to extend.

 ---